-Significant transactions entered into or between the Company and its parent and affiliates for the years ended December 31, 2022 and 2021 were as follows:
+Significant transactions entered into or between the Company and its parent and affiliates for the years ended December 31, 2024 and 2023 were as follows:

-Ref # Date of Transaction Name of Related Party Nature of Relationship Type of Transaction Description 1 Various New York Life Parent Service and facility agreement New York Life provides the Company with certain services and facilities including, but not limited to, accounting, tax and auditing services; legal services; actuarial services; electronic data processing operations; and communications operations.
+Date of Transaction Name of Related Party Nature of Relationship Type of Transaction Description Various New York Life Parent Service and facility agreement New York Life provides the Company with certain services and facilities including, but not limited to, accounting, tax and auditing services, legal services, actuarial services, electronic data processing operations and communications operations.
 New York Life charges the Company for the identified costs associated with these services and facilities under the terms of a service agreement between New York Life and the Company.
-2 November 16, 2015 (last amended on October 26, 2022) New York Life Parent Revolving credit agreement The Company has a revolving credit agreement with New York Life, under which the Company may borrow from New York Life an amount of up to \$10,000 thousand.
-As of December 31, 2022 and 2021, the Company has not borrowed under this agreement.
-3 April 1, 2000 New York Life Investors LLC ("NYL Investors") Non- insurance affiliate Investment advisory and administration services The Company is a party to an investment advisory agreement with NYL Investors, a wholly-owned subsidiary of New York Life, whereby NYL Investors provides investment advisory and administrative services to the Company.
-4 January 1, 2011 New York Life Parent Term life conversion agreement The Company compensates New York Life for policy credits associated with converting the Company's term policies to permanent cash value life insurance policies issued by New York Life without any additional underwriting.
-5 January 1, 2011 NYLIAC Insurance affiliate Term life conversion agreement The Company compensates NYLIAC for policy credits associated with converting the Company's term policies to permanent cash value life insurance policies issued by NYLIAC without any additional underwriting.
+November 16, 2015 (last amended on October 26, 2022) New York Life Parent Revolving credit agreement The Company has a revolving credit agreement with New York Life, under which the Company may borrow up to \$10,000 thousand from New York Life.
+As of December 31, 2024 and 2023, the Company has not borrowed under this agreement.
+April 1, 2000 New York Life Investors LLC ("NYL Investors") Non- insurance affiliate Investment advisory and administration services The Company is a party to an investment advisory agreement with NYL Investors LLC ("NYL Investors"), a wholly-owned subsidiary of New York Life, whereby NYL Investors provides investment advisory and administrative services to the Company.
+Various New York Life Parent Term life conversion agreement The Company compensates New York Life for policy credits associated with converting the Company's term policies to permanent cash value life insurance policies issued by New York Life without any additional underwriting.
+Various NYLIAC Insurance affiliate Term life conversion agreement The Company compensates NYLIAC, a wholly-owned subsidiary of New York Life, for policy credits associated with converting the Company's term policies to permanent cash value life insurance policies issued by NYLIAC without any additional underwriting.

-At December 31, 2022 and 2021, the Company reported a net amount of \$176 thousand and \$151 thousand, respectively, as amounts payable to parent and affiliates.
+At December 31, 2024 and 2023, the Company reported a net amount of \$11,714 thousand and \$9,919 thousand, respectively, as amounts payable to parent and affiliates.
 The terms of the underlying agreements generally require that these amounts be settled in cash within 90 days.

 In the ordinary course of business, the Company enters into reinsurance agreements with its parent and affiliates.
 Material reinsurance agreements have been disclosed in Note 11 - Reinsurance.
-In addition, the Company may enter into guarantees and/or keepwells with its parent and affiliates.
-Material guarantee agreements and/ or keep wells have been disclosed in Note 13 - Commitments and Contingencies.
+In addition, the Company may enter into guarantees and/or keep wells with its parent and affiliates.
+Material guarantee agreements and/or keep wells have been disclosed in Note 13 - Commitments and Contingencies.